17J/MERN-Stack-Restaurant-Management-App/README.md

 # Full-Stack Restaurant Management Application

-A production-ready **MERN Stack** restaurant management application with comprehensive features for menu management, order processing, and user authentication, deployed on **Kubernetes**.
+A  **MERN Stack** restaurant management application with comprehensive features for menu management, order processing, and user authentication, deployed on **Kubernetes**.

 ## 🏗️ Architecture